manticoresoftware/manticoresearch/manual/Profiling_and_monitoring/Index_settings_and_status/SHOW_INDEX_STATUS.md

 * `disk_mapped_cached`: total size of file mappings, cached in RAM.
 * `disk_mapped_doclists` and `disk_mapped_cached_doclists`: part of total and cached mappings belonging to document lists.
 * `disk_mapped_hitlists` and `disk_mapped_cached_hitlists`: part of total and cached mappings belonging to hit lists.
 Values for doclists and hitlists are shown in dedicated lines since they're usually huge (say, about 90% size of the whole index).
+* `killed_documents` and `killed_rate`: first indicates number of of deleted documents and rate of deleted to indexed.
+Technically deletion just means that documents are suppressed in search output, but physically they still persist in the index and will be purged only after merging/optimizing.
 * `ram_chunk`: size of RAM chunk of realtime or percolate index.
 * `ram_chunk_segments_count`: RAM chunk internally consists from segments, usually there are no more than 32 of them.
 * `disk_chunks`: number of disk chunks of realtime index.